/>

 When deleting populations, similar scenarios apply:

-• If the populations are part of Boolean expressions that involve ONLY AND expressions, they will be deleted upon your confirmation.
-Please double check the gating hierarchy to make sure this is what you intended to do.
+• If the population is part of other population expressions that involve only AND Boolean operators, the selected population will be deleted upon your confirmation, but the population expression of the remaining populations and the hierarchy will be impacted and, therefore, no longer be the same population(s) you created before.
+Please double check the population hierarchy to make sure this is what you intend to do.
+If not, you can Undo deleting the population.

-• If the population is part of Boolean expressions that involve other than AND, it must be removed from other expressions prior to being able to be deleted.
+• If the population is part of other population expressions that involve Boolean operators other than AND, you must remove the population from the other expressions before deleting it.

 *For Research Use Only.
 Not for use in diagnostic procedures.